neumino/neumino.github.io/movies.md

 ### The Loud House Movie
-*Released on 2021-08-20, vote average 7.8*
+*Released on 2021-08-20, vote average 8.7*

-The Loud family travel to Scotland and discover they are descendants of Scottish royalty, moving into their giant ancestral castle.
+The Loud family travel to Scotland and discover they are descendants of Scottish royalty as they move into their giant ancestral castle.

 <iframe id="player"
 	type="text/html"